 Grade Point Average Requirement in the Major

-Practical Theology major GPA calculations include all theology courses, EDU3215 Teaching Religion, and MUS4201 Lutheran Worship.
+Practical Theology major GPA calculations include all theology courses, EDU3215 Teaching Religion or EDU3315 Teaching Religion 5-12, and MUS4201 Lutheran Worship.

 Dismissal from College